sankyhack/CobaltStrike-TLS-Metadata-Analysis/README.md

 If you are doing hunting in PCAP this data will surely give you starting point for investigation. eg. x509sat.CountryName == ""

+Note : In both the Metadata files use '$' as delimiter.